Songwriter for Independent Artists

 Aotearoa New Zealand

 The artists who end up here have the same problem: they know what the song should feel like, but they can’t find what it’s actually about.
-That gap is where I work.
+That liminal gap, between the feeling and the words for it, is where I work.
 Co-writing and topline writing (writing vocal melody and lyrics over a track), sync-ready music for film and TV, artist development, music marketing: the craft and the business, treated as the same problem.

 I work best with artists who have a clear emotional world but haven’t found the language for it yet.
 The ones who know exactly how the song should feel but can’t hear why it’s not landing.